d-ferro/d-ferro.github.io/_pages/dissemination.md

 NeuCod 2018
 (Poster)
 D. Ferro, J. van Kempen, M. Boyd, S. Panzeri, A. Thiele, “Effects of attention on visual processing between cortical layers and cortical areas V1 and V4 ”.
-Ten Years of Mind/Brain Sciences Conference at the University of Turin, 2018 (Turin, IT).
+Neural Coding Conference at the University of Turin, 2018 (Turin, IT).

 Unitn 2019
 (Poster)